jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 8. Double lower cupboards should have pull out shelves, adjustable height if practical.
 Sink cupboard should have pull out shelves that work around the plumbing.
-9. Spice drawers adjacent to the dishwasher are desired.
+9. Spice drawers adjacent to the stove are desired: e.g., one to right of stove and one above the counter, also to the right of the stove/hood vent.
 10. Dovetail drawer fronts are desired.
 11. Installation cutout drawings are available for the dishwasher, stove and refrigerator.